wasp-lang/wasp/web/docs/integrations/css-frameworks.md

 ## Tailwind

-To enable support for Tailwind in your Wasp project, you simply need to add two config files (`tailwind.config.js` and `postcss.config.js`) to the root directory.
+To enable support for Tailwind in your Wasp project, you simply need to add two config files (`tailwind.config.cjs` and `postcss.config.cjs`) to the root directory.
 When they are present, Wasp will add the necessary NPM dependencies and copy your config files into the generated project output.
 You can then start adding [Tailwind CSS directives](https://tailwindcss.com/docs/functions-and-directives#directives) to your CSS files and `className`s to your React components.

 ### New project tree overview
 ```bash title="tree ." {6,13-14}